 Ali is a director who specializes in crafting heart-felt, nuanced documentaries.
-Over the last 12 years, she has directed, produced and writen more than 30 hours of award-winning documentary programming.
-More rencently her work has included commercial campaigns–an intersection of her creativity and ability to hone an authentic message.
+Over the last 12 years, she has directed, produced and written more than 30 hours of award-winning documentary programming.
+Her work includes commercial campaigns–an intersection of her creativity and ability to hone an authentic message.

-Ali is commited to documenting the diverse experiences of people around the globe.
-Her work includes filming the drug trade from the perspectives of both DEA agents and Colombian cartel affiliates in Cocaine Wars, spending a year on the road with the Big Apple Circus for Circus, and following cancer patients through a year of treatment for Ken Burn’s Cancer: The Emperor of All Maladies.
+Ali is committed to documenting the diverse experiences of people around the globe.
+She documented the drug trade from the perspectives of both DEA agents and Colombian cartel affiliates in Cocaine Wars, spent a year on the road with the Big Apple Circus for Circus, and followed cancer patients through a year of treatment for Ken Burns’ Cancer: The Emperor of All Maladies.
 She often moves to the location where she is filming to better understand and respond to the story as it unfolds.

 In addition to her work in television, Ali has co-produced two documentary features: Seeking Asian Female, and Age of Champions.
 She is currently directing a feature documentary about Swiss-born, Vermont painter Friedrich Gross.